Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 How to travel around London

 Days 1 and 2 of this 4 day London itinerary can be done completely by foot (walking routes have been given on the maps).
 The days do involve quite a lot of walking but it’s only around 5-10 minutes between each attraction so I wouldn’t bother with public transport unless you really need to.
-Plus, the walking around and exploring neighbourhoods is part of the itinerary itself – you’ll get to see far more of London this way!
+Plus, walking around and exploring neighbourhoods is part of the itinerary itself – you’ll get to see far more of London this way!

 On days 3 and 4 you’ll be moving around different areas a bit more so you will need to use public transport.
 I’d definitely recommend jumping on the London Underground to get around (all routes have been given in the itinerary above).
 Getting the tube is much quicker and easier than either taxis or buses when travelling around central London.